eclipse-ditto/ditto/documentation/src/main/resources/_posts/2024-02-15-integrating-ditto-aas-basyx.md

   );
 }
 ```
+*Listing 4: Payload mapping that modifies an AAS submodel element if a property is changed*

 The mapper extracts the `feature_id` and the `property_id` from the `path`, which is only possible if the parameter `path` includes the `property_id`.
 So, in the configuration of the connection, we have to ensure that this mapper only runs for the right messages.
 Moreover, we can access the `value` of the modified `property`, which will be set as `value` in the submodel element from the `textPayload` output.

 For example if a message updates the `path`: `/features/temperature/properties/value` in the Thing `machine:sensor`, the submodel element with the ID `properties_value` in the submodel `sensor_temperature` will be updated with the new temperature as `value`.

-We update a submodel element instead of the whole submodel when an existing Thing changes because the mapper only has access to the changed property of the Ditto Thing and no information about the other properties.
+We update a submodel element instead of the whole submodel if an existing Thing changes because the mapper only has access to the changed property of the Ditto Thing and no information about the other properties.
 Therefore, submodel elements, which may already be part of the submodel due to previous updates, would implicitly be dropped.
 With our approach, we preserve the existing properties and only modify the updated properties.

-#### Create a connection to the BaSyx AAS server
+#### Create a Connection to the BaSyx AAS Server

 To apply the introduced mappers, we configure a new [Ditto connection](https://eclipse.dev/ditto/basic-connections.html) to a BaSyx AAS server.
-The listings below show the respective HTTP call using curl.
-We encode the payload by escaping certain characters and removing the line breaks.
-So we replaced newlines with `\n` and `'` with `'"'`.
+The listings below show the respective HTTP calls using curl to configure this connection.
+As HTTP requires us to replace certain characters for proper processing, we encode the payload by escaping certain characters and removing the line breaks.
+We replaced newlines with `\n` and `'` with `'"'`.

-The Javascript mappers from above are part of `piggybackCommand.connection.mappingDefinitions` in `mappingforShell`, `mappingforSubmodel` and `mappingforSubmodelElement`.
+The JavaScript mappers from above are part of `piggybackCommand.connection.mappingDefinitions` in `mappingforShell`, `mappingforSubmodel` and `mappingforSubmodelElement`.

-In the example, we post the connection configuration to the Ditto demo instance at `ditto.eclipseprojects.io`.
-When you use another Ditto instance, you need to adapt the call accordingly.
+In the example, we use the placeholder `<eclipse-ditto-instance-url>` for the used Ditto instance.
+You need to adjust to the valid URL of your environment.
-We assume you have access rights to the Ditto [Devops Commands](https://eclipse.dev/ditto/installation-operating.html#devops-commands) credentials in the used instance.
-The default devops credentials are:
+We assume you have access rights to the Ditto [Devops Commands](https://eclipse.dev/ditto/installation-operating.html#devops-commands) credentials in the used instance (username: `devops`, password: `foobar is the default).

-* username: devops
-* password: foobar

 You can change the password by setting the environment variable *DEVOPS_PASSWORD* in the [gateway service](https://eclipse.dev/ditto/architecture-services-gateway.html).